 Guaranteed Issue (GI) life insurance is not the ideal coverage since most companies only offer amounts under $50,000.

 GI is also expensive, and most GI companies have a limited death benefit that will be payable to your beneficiary if death occurs in the first two policy years by any disease or illness.
 Full death benefit will be payable right away if death is due to accidental means.

-If you’re under the age of 40, there is only about one or two GI companies that may offer you up to $10,000 of whole life or $50,000 of term coverage.
+If you’re under the age of 40, there is only a couple GI companies that may offer you up to $25,000 of whole life coverage.